 The global cloud monitoring market was valued at $1.86 billion in 2022 and is projected to grow from $2.19 billion in 2023 to $9.96 billion by 2030, exhibiting a CAGR of 24.1% during the forecast period.

 With the rapid migration to the cloud because of its flexibility, there will also be a need to leverage systems to manage it.
 That means companies will have to cough more money for the functionality.

 Fun Cloud Computing Facts

-It was hard not to go overboard with cloud-related puns throughout this piece.
-Here are some entertaining and curious facts about the technology.
+Here are some entertaining and curious facts about this technology.

-The cloud is at the very core of the government’s modernization, and optimization efforts.
-That is evident by their steady shift to Amazon AWS.
-Banks, on the other hand, are the most active users of the cloud.
-That’s mostly due to the adoption of other new technologies like blockchain in their daily operations.
+Banks, on the other hand, are the most active cloud users.
+That’s primarily due to adopting other new technologies like blockchain in their daily operations.

 Hybrid and multi-cloud models are becoming the new status quo.
 Exciting innovations like Kubernetes containers are already serving the industry.
 They’re just a taste of what’s to come.

 2023 forecasts a 23% growth in cloud infrastructure spending.